JustSomeGuy2000/Chess/docs.md

 # To-do:
-CURRENT: Get OptionsBar (and hence promotion) to work Pins are not per piece, but rather included in Rules.lock()?
+CURRENT: Allow OptionsBar to choose a tile on the board Pins are not per piece, but rather included in Rules.lock()?
 Finish adding animations
 Implement decorator that handles all the move validation, so actual movement functions only have to focus on generation